ChristopherBanas/BasketballSimulation/README.md

 # BasketballSimulation
-Java project that will generate basketball players and allow the user to pick their team and simulate games across multiple seasons.
+Java project that generates basketball players and allows the user to pick their team and simulate games across multiple seasons.

 ## System Requirements / Installation
 - Minimum Java 8 installed on system